openwfm/regression/README.md

 4. **Validate the Regression Test**

-    To validate the results of the regression test, run the following command:
+    To validate the results of the regression test, first wait until all the jobs finish running, then use the following command:
     ```shell
     python ncdiff4.py
     ```